-Planni ng and Development Objectives Policies 1.
-To maintain area for low-density residential development.
-1-a.
-Permitted uses will be limited to detached dwellings and complementary secondary uses such as secondary suites, home based businesses and home offices.
-2. To allow for estate style living, without interfering with other uses in the area.
-2-a.
-Existing land uses adjacent to Grace Lake in Kam Lake and Kam Lake South such as light industrial activity and dog kenneling will be permitted to continue.
-3. To maintain existing number of surveyed lots for development.
-3-a.
-Additional residential subdivision phases will not be considered.
-4. To maintain access to passive recreation activities.
-4-a.
-Public access to the south shoreline of Grace Lake will be maintained for recreational activities.
-4-b.
-Trail networks will be considered along the southern shoreline based on the general recommendations in the City of
+Planning and Development Objectives Polices

+To maintain area for low density 1-a.
+Permitted uses will be limited to

+residential development. detached dwellings and complementary

+secondary uses such as secondary suites,

+home based businesses and home

+offices.

+2. To allow for estate style living, w rithout 2-a.
+Existing land uses adjacent to Grace Lake

+interfering with other uses in the e area. in Kam Lake and Kam Lake South such as

+light industrial activity and dog kenneling

+will be permitted to continue.

+3. To maintain existing number of s surveyed 3-a.
+Additional residential subdivision phases

+lots for development. will not be considered unless explicitly

+directed by City Council.